-The limitations shown in this section are approved by the Federal Aviation Administration and must be observed while operating Beechcraft King Air 200 series airplanes that have been modified by the CenTex Aerospace Safety Systems STC.
+The limitations shown in this section are approved by the Federal Aviation Administration and must be observed while operating Beechcraft King Air 200 series airplanes that have been modified in accordance with Option 1 of CenTex Aerospace STC SA11103SC.

 It is noted that not all of the information presented in this Supplement is changed from the basic Airplane Flight Manual or Pilot Operating Handbook information.
 This was done to aid the pilot in the retention of the changed limitations by presenting together changed and unchanged limitations that are relational.
 The changed information or value is identified either by a note or by simple underline.